Free & Low-Cost Resources for Eating Disorder Help

 • Track your results over time

-Like most eating disorder apps, this tool is also meant to work hand-in-hand with a formal treatment program.
+Like most eating disorder apps, this tool is also meant to work hand-in-hand with formal individualized treatment plans.
 Anything you document through Brighter Bite can be shared with a doctor or therapist in a downloadable PDF.

-But Bright Bite also includes rescue resources, which you can tap into if your symptoms feel overwhelming.
-If you’re using these spaces often, you might need more significant help.
+But Brighter Bite also includes rescue resources, which you can tap into if you’re struggling with self-esteem or your symptoms feel overwhelming.
+If you find yourself using these spaces often, it may be a sign of more serious health risks, and more significant help may be called for.

 Pro-ana websites